What do we mean by LITERACY?

 Not so here, in sunny South Africa, where due to history and poverty we are still fighting for the right to quality basic education and fighting to improve our literacy levels.

 Speaking skills appear to develop organically, without too much effort, because the child assimilates and absorbs spoken language through the environment with relative ease.
 This is due to daily exposure to the sounds of speech around them.
 They mimic those speaking around them, get corrected by experienced speakers and experience success as a reward for their communication attempts.
-Picture the cute toddler gurgling out ‘mama’ incoherently for the first time, as everyone claps and cheers with broad grins and shiny eyes, giving the child lots of attention.
+Picture the cute toddler gurgling out ‘mama’ incoherently for the first time, as everyone claps and cheers with broad grins and shiny eyes, giving the child lots of attention and encouragement.

 There are very few home environments where a young child is not exposed to language.
 However, there are many home environments in South Africa where children are not exposed to reading and books.